pippim/pippim.github.io/programs/mserve.md

 **mserve** playlist resumes play.
 When countdown ends the music pauses and TV volume is turned back up to normal volume.
 - Shuffle button resorts the selected songs in the playlist.
-- Playlists are currently stored in pickle format but plans are to convert to SQL.
-Also, SQL search engine is planned.
-- SQL is used for the music library of songs and their lyrics.
 - Webscraping lyrics is via Genius but some results are "not ideal" so seven other websites out of six have support and a menu to select all six will come soon.
 SQL will record history of what was scraped when, edited when, how long edit took, time indexed synchronized when, other devices (locations) updated when, which songs were updated, etc.

+---

+## Hi-Resolution Substitute Artwork

+Some albums may have artwork for 2" screens at a resolution of 225x225 pixels or even less.
+For playing these albums on larger screens, substitute artwork can be dropped into the album folder.

+Album artwork extensions can use `.jpg`, `.jpeg` or `.png` formats.

+The filename must be `ArtworkAlbum.xxx` where `xxx` is a supported extension.

+The album artwork is NOT applied to the song files.
+The album artwork is merely substituted when a song is played.

+Future plans will allow further substitution for a given song rather than all tracks on the album.

 ---